Vitamin B12 Deficiency: Symptoms, Causes, and Treatment

 The synthesis of DNA, the building block of all cells, and the maintenance of nerve and red blood cells depend on vitamin B12.
 It also supports the neurological system.

-If the body is not correctly absorbing vitamin B12 or not getting enough of it through the diet, chances of developing a curable vitamin B12 deficiency are high.
-Anaemia and damage to the brain and nerves can result from a vitamin B12 shortage if left untreated.
-Depression, constipation, and weakness are some of the early signs.
+If the body is not correctly absorbing vitamin B12 or is not getting enough of it through the diet, the chances of developing a curable vitamin B12 deficiency are high.
+A lack of vitamin B12, if not addressed, can cause anemia and harm to the brain and nerves.
+Initial symptoms often include depression, weakness, and constipation.
 Brain and nerve injury are other possible outcomes.
-Long-term harm might be irreparable, The usage of certain medications, food considerations, and underlying medical issues can all contribute to it.
+Long-term harm might be irreparable.
+The usage of certain medications, food considerations, and underlying medical issues can all contribute to it.

 A vitamin B12 shortage results from either consuming insufficient amounts of vitamin B12 or the body not correctly absorbing the vitamin B12.
 The following circumstances or ailments are the causes of vitamin B12 deficiency:

-• Pernicious Anaemia: This uncommon disease prevents people from producing protein in the stomach.
+- Pernicious Anaemia: This uncommon disease prevents people from producing protein in the stomach.
 The body cannot absorb the vitamin B12 without its inherent component.
-A vitamin B12 deficiency is seen in those who have pernicious anaemia.
+A vitamin B12 deficiency is seen in those who have pernicious anemia.

 Fatigue, sluggishness, depression, dyspnea, and nerve issues are some of the B12 deficiency symptoms.
 Some of the other symptoms are:

-• Breathlessness: Breathlessness can also be a symptom of anaemia caused by a vitamin B12 deficiency.
+- Breathlessness: Breathlessness can also be a symptom of anemia caused by a vitamin B12 deficiency.
 This has to do with a rapid pulse and a deficiency of red blood cells.

-• Tingling: A lack of vitamin B12 may result in a tingling feeling in the hands or feet.
-Vitamin B12 aids in the production of myelin, a material that coats and facilitates the transmission of feelings along neurons.
+- Tingling: A lack of vitamin B12 may result in a tingling feeling in the hands or feet.
+Vitamin B12 plays a role in producing myelin, a substance that insulates neurons and helps transmit sensations.
 Insufficient myelin makes nerves more vulnerable to injury.
 Peripheral nerves, or those in the hands and feet, are more prone to problems.
 Tingling in these body areas may be caused by injury to the peripheral nerves.

-• Pale complexion: Jaundice, or pale and yellowing skin, can result from a vitamin B12 shortage.
-Insufficient production of red blood cells (RBCs) by the body might lead to these skin colour alterations.
+- Pale complexion: Jaundice, or pale and yellowing skin, can result from a vitamin B12 shortage.
+Insufficient production of red blood cells (RBCs) by the body might lead to these skin color alterations.

-• Exhaustion: Fatigue may result from megaloblastic anaemia caused by a vitamin B12 deficiency.
+- Exhaustion: Fatigue may result from megaloblastic anemia caused by a vitamin B12 deficiency.
 An individual may feel very exhausted if the body does not have enough red blood cells (RBCs) to distribute oxygen.

-• Issues with logic or thinking: Cognitive impairment is the term used by doctors to describe thinking difficulties and memory loss that may result from a vitamin B12 deficiency.
+- Issues with logic or thinking: Doctors use the term cognitive impairment to refer to memory loss and difficulty with thinking that can arise from a vitamin B12 deficiency.

-• Vomiting and diarrhoea: Vitamin B12 deficiency may impact the digestive system.
+- Vomiting and diarrhea: Vitamin B12 deficiency may impact the digestive system.
 Insufficient red blood cells indicate insufficient oxygen delivery to the stomach.
-A person may feel unwell due to lack of oxygen which can further lead to diarrhoea.
+A person may feel unwell due to a lack of oxygen, which can further lead to diarrhoea.

 The course of treatment may change based on the severity and underlying cause of the deficiency.
 Some of the popular treatment options are: